Thanksgiving, Christmas & New Year’s Sadness

 - Be realistic.
 Don’t try to do and be it all.

 - Keep routines.
 One thing I’ve learned from having kids with special needs is that they need to keep their typical routines.
-Too much of a good thing is not good!
-They just cannot handle it.
+Too much of a good thing is not good.
 You are the same way in the midst of any type of depression, anxiety, or grief.
-You must be gentle with yourself and realize you need to go slowly and keep things simple.
+Be gentle with yourself and realize you need to go slowly and keep things simple.

 - Allow grief.
 Allow the grief to be there.
-Along with the holidays, for everyone there is also sadness.
+Everyone has some sadness, stress, and overwhelm at the holiday season.
 Don’t kid yourself into thinking everyone else is having a picture-perfect holiday.
 We aren’t.
-Just let it be.

 - Schedule in rest.
 Actually plan for rest time and sleep time because otherwise it WILL.
 NOT.
 HAPPEN.
 (Can I hear an amen?!)